Shekharrajak/shekharrajak.github.io/_posts/gsod19_posts/2019-08-28-GSoD-2019-application.md

 #### Getting up for Project

-I came across a new program call Google Season of Docs.
+I came across a new program - Google Season of Docs in the month of April'19.
 The origin of this program is basically from the GSoC mentor mailing list.
-I remember after completion of GSoC 2018 few members pointed out that writing documentation is very necessary along with the maintaing and developing the software.
+I remember after completion of GSoC 2018 few members pointed out that writing documentation is essential along with the maintaing and developing the software.

-Past GSoC mentors and students proposed Google to organize a separate program, just of improving the documentation of the Open Source Softwares.
+Past GSoC mentors and students proposed Google to organize a separate program, just for improving/enhancing the documentation of the Open Source Softwares.

 Next year 2019 Google announced the program - [Google Season of Docs](https://opensource.googleblog.com/2019/04/season-of-docs-org-apps.html).